SimonStnn/website/README.md

 ## Visit the website

-I'm hosting this website locally.
+I'm hosting this website myself.
 You can visit it at [simon.stijnen.be](https://simon.stijnen.be).

 ## Features